 More detail on these can be found at Internet Matters.

 When you download an app, it will often ask whether it can access certain systems or data on your device.
-This is known as a 'permission request' or a 'permission'.

-There are some clear advantages to mobile banking: apps offer a simpler and more convenient way to bank on the move, and also save you time and money.
+There are some advantages to mobile banking: apps offer a simpler and more convenient way to bank on the move, and also save you time and money.

 Many apps, both free and paid for, offer optional extras at a cost.
 These are known as in-app purchases.
 For example, you may have to make an in-app purchase to continue to play a game after a certain level, or to speed up gameplay.

 In-app purchases can be of concern to parents, because children using the device may run up large bills without their parents' knowledge.
 If you want to control in-app purchases, you can use a number of tools available in the main app stores.
 For instance, some operating systems allow you to require a passcode for each download or purchase.